GioAc96/Veronica/README.md

 ## <img src="https://graphql.org/img/logo.svg" height="30px"> Support for GraphQL

-Veronica now supports serving GraphQL api endpoints.
+Veronica now supports serving GraphQL API endpoints.

 ## 📦 Modules
 Veronica is now split into several modules.
 This allows developers to include only the functionalities that they need need in their project, minimizing the impact that Veronica has on application architecture.
 Here is a list of the current modules that shipped with this version of Veronica: